What's The State of Climate Change?

 We've known about man-made climate change for over a century, yet concerted efforts to stem the tide have only just begun.
 Bill Gates says there's finally a consensus across governments that man-made climate change is real.
 The problem is making it a priority.

-As I write, I'm sitting about 250 km from the Taupo Supervolcano System in New Zealand.
+As I write, I'm sitting about 250km from the Taupo Supervolcano System in New Zealand.
 It was the most recent supervolcano to blow proper, some 27,000 years ago.
 A "smaller" eruption 1,800 years ago was the world's most violent eruption in the last 5,000 years.

 But super-eruptions and giant meteors are rare moments in the history of climate change.
 In grand scheme of things, the geological record tells us that natural climate change is almost always a slow burn.

-When Climate Change is Man-Made
+Man-Made Climate Change

 You know the drill: we're burning obscene amounts of fossil fuels, farming too many farting cows, and cutting down rainforests like it's nothing.

 Global Temperatures: Past, Present, and Future